 How to Evolve

 Don't let the NFE status fool you.
 Seel with Eviolite hits bulk numbers that compete with final forms.
-A spread EV build EVs and Calm nature maximize that, and Icebody handles the rest.
+Spread EVs and Calm nature maximize that, and Icebody handles the rest.

 Best Build